rajmadhu0406/CreditCardFraudDetector/README.md

 # CreditCardFraudDetector
 Machine Learning model that uses Random Forest Classifier to classify credit card transaction as fraud or valid.
+The Model has an accuracy of **98%** !

 ## Download Dataset from Kaggle :